creslinux/docs.konghq.com/app/enterprise/1.3-x/brain-immunity/install-configure.md

 ```
 admin_gui_flags={"IMMUNITY_ENABLED":true}
 ```
-Then restart Kong to see the changes take affect.
+Then restart Kong to see the changes take effect.

 Next, enable the Collector Plugin using the Admin API: